- SBA loans offer small businesses fixed sums at a specific interest rates.

-Here are a few important details about the 7(a) loan program:
+Here are a few important details about the 7(a) small business loan program:

-- The maximum amount a business can apply for via the 7(a) program is $5 million.
+- The maximum loan amount a business can apply for via the 7(a) loan program is $5 million.

-- Working capital loans usually are repaid over a period of up to ten years, or up to 25 years for commercial real estate loans.
+- Working capital loans usually are repaid over a period of up to 10 years, or up to 25 years for commercial real estate loans.

 - Applicants should have a credit score of at least 680 and no recent bankruptcies or liens.

-While there is no minimum loan amount under the 7(a) program, it’s highly unusual for the SBA or its network of private lenders to approve applications of less than $30,000.
+While there are no minimum loan amounts under the 7(a) program, it’s highly unusual for the SBA or its network of private lenders to approve applications of less than $30,000.

 There are several subtypes of loans available via the 7(a) program, including Express and Small Loans.
-Both the Express and Small Loan programs offer borrowers a maximum sum of $350,000 and feature repayment terms very similar to the primary 7(a) program.
-Using an SBA loan calculator will help estimate the terms and rates.
+Both the Express and Small Loan programs offer borrowers a maximum loan amount of $350,000 and feature repayment and credit terms very similar to the primary 7(a) program.
+Using an SBA loan calculator will help estimate the loan terms and rates.

-Another popular type of business financing the SBA offers is the CDC/504 loan program.
-This type of loan is designed for businesses seeking to construct or purchase commercial real estate.
+Another popular SBA program is the 504 loan program.
+This fixed-rate loan is designed for businesses seeking to construct or purchase commercial real estate.
 Businesses can also use this loan to modernize their existing spaces, via renovations or the installation of new furnishings or equipment.